Best Travel Wallets 2026: 5 Picks for Every Budget

 Every other wallet in this roundup requires a jacket pocket or bag.
 The Allett doesn’t.
 Its thin bifold design fits in a front pants pocket alongside your phone, which matters if you travel in warm weather without a jacket or prefer keeping your passport on your body rather than in a bag.
 If you’ve ever been frustrated by the bulky, organizer-style travel wallets that don’t fit anywhere convenient, this is the alternative.

 The trade for that slim profile is capacity.
 You get a passport slot and room for up to 10 cards, but there’s no dedicated cash compartment, no pen, no SIM pocket, and no boarding pass slot.
 It’s a passport-holding wallet, not a travel organizer.
-At ~$54, it’s mid-range pricing for what amounts to a minimalist design philosophy.
+It carries mid-range pricing for what amounts to a minimalist design philosophy.

 Strengths